mvysny/mvysny.github.io/_posts/2023-4-17-Writing-cmdline-utility.md

 but eats up way less memory.
 Something like the `-client` switch but actually working.
 Alternatively I could use [GraalVM](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html) to cross-build arm64 binaries on my x86-64.
+Dart is an excellent middle-ground here: it offers built-in way to build native binary, and offers excellent development speed.